grendar/wmwAUC/README.md

 WMW applied to another real-life data set.

 WARNING: the data contain ties.
-Current versio of wmwAUC package does not take ties into account.
+Current version of wmwAUC package does not take ties into account.

 ``` r